Australian Greens: Environment and climate change

+Finance

 The Greens oppose tax cuts that solely benefit the top bracket of income earners and lead to economic inequality.
-The Greens believe that all essential services need to be adequately funded to suit community needs; and argue for the recreation of a publicly owned bank.
+The Greens believe that all essential services need to be adequately funded to suit community needs; and argue for the re-establishment of a publicly owned bank.
 The party argues for a Corporate Super-Profits Tax on major corporations, the establishment of a wealth tax on billionaires, and an end to multi-national corporation's tax avoidance.

+The party advocates a significant improvement of welfare policies.
+They propose solving housing shortages and homelessness through the creation of affordable social housing.
+The party also wants to introduce rent caps to limit growth of rental prices.
+Greens also propose increase in all income support payments to $88 a day, that would make them $1,232 per fortnight.
+To help students, the party wants to forgive all student debt.
+The Greens also advocate for free childcare as well as free public transport.
+Finally, the Greens propose to increase the minimum wage.

-Green politicians have campaigned on free university and TAFE.
+Green politicians have campaigned on free university and technical and further education.
 The party opposes fee hikes for degrees and funding cuts for universities, and have called for increased funding for public schools.
 The party also supports the abolition of all student debt.

+Health

 The party supports universal health care through extending Medicare coverage into dental health care and mental health care.
 Furthermore, the party supports reproductive health rights and voluntary euthanasia.
-The Greens support drug law reform, including the legalisation of cannabis; treating drug use as a health issue rather than a criminal issue; and the provision of free pill testing stations at community events and relevant venues.
+The Greens support drug law reform, including the legalisation of cannabis; treating drug use as a health issue rather than a criminal issue; and the provision of free drug checking stations at community events and relevant venues.
+Further information on the Greens cannabis legalisation proposed law can be found at Legalising Cannabis Bill 2023.

+Social issues

-The Greens are often known for their outspoken advocacy on numerous social issues, such as the legalisation of marriage equality, the right to seek asylum and gender equality.
-The Greens also advocate for policies that they believe will strengthen Australian democracy and "clean up politics", including capping political donations and instituting a federal anti-corruption watchdog.
+The Greens have advocated on for various social issues, such as the legalisation of marriage equality, the right to seek asylum, and gender equality.
+The Greens also advocate for policies that they believe will strengthen Australian democracy and "clean up politics", including capping political donations and strengthening the powers of the National Anti-Corruption Commission.